Fire Damaged House for Sale in Hillsboro, OR: Sell Faster, Smarter

 | Best For | Speed, certainty | Max proceeds (if timeline allows) |

-Fire-Damaged Homes on the Market in Hillsboro and Surrounding Areas
+Fire Damaged Homes on the Market in Hillsboro and Surrounding Areas

-Who Buys Fire-Damaged Houses in Hillsboro?
+Who Buys Fire Damaged Houses in Hillsboro?

-Oregon Disclosure Requirements — What Hillsboro Sellers Must Know
+Oregon Disclosure Requirements: What Hillsboro Sellers Must Know

 What ORS § 105.465 Requires You to Disclose

-ORS § 105.465 — Seller’s Property Disclosure requires fire damage, structural defects, insurance claims, and wildfire zone status.
+ORS § 105.465, Seller’s Property Disclosure requires fire damage, structural defects, insurance claims, and wildfire zone status.
 In practice, this means you must disclose: the date and cause of the fire, the extent of structural damage, all insurance claims filed, any repairs completed (with permits and contractor documentation), and any known environmental hazards (smoke, soot, asbestos, lead paint) resulting from the fire.

-Selling as-is does not eliminate disclosure obligations.
-Even in an as-is sale, Oregon law requires you to disclose known material defects.
+Selling as is does not eliminate disclosure obligations.
+Even in an as is sale, Oregon law requires you to disclose known material defects.
 Fire damage is a material defect.
 Period.
-The as-is designation means you are not obligated to repair — but you are still obligated to inform.
+The as is designation means you are not obligated to repair, but you are still obligated to inform.

-How Long Does It Take to Sell a Fire-Damaged Home in Hillsboro?
+How Long Does It Take to Sell a Fire Damaged Home in Hillsboro?

-Hillsboro and Surrounding Areas — Where We Buy Fire-Damaged Homes
+Hillsboro and Surrounding Areas: Where We Buy Fire Damaged Homes

-Wildfire seasons have expanded buyer awareness of WUI zone risks; fire-damaged properties in wildfire-prone areas face additional scrutiny
+Wildfire seasons have expanded buyer awareness of WUI zone risks; fire damaged properties in wildfire prone areas face additional scrutiny

-House Fire Solutions and Fire Cash Buyer purchase fire-damaged properties throughout the greater Hillsboro area.
-Beyond Hillsboro itself, we actively service the following 17 surrounding cities and towns: Cornelius, Aloha, Forest Grove, Cedar Hills, Beaverton, Cedar Mill, Tigard, Sherwood, Clackamas, West Haven-Sylvan, North Plains, Orenco, Rockcreek, Tanasbourne, Reedville, Jackson School, Banks.
+House Fire Solutions and Fire Cash Buyer purchase fire damaged properties throughout the greater Hillsboro area.
+Beyond Hillsboro itself, we actively service the following 17 surrounding cities and towns: Cornelius, Aloha, Forest Grove, Cedar Hills, Beaverton, Cedar Mill, Tigard, Sherwood, Clackamas, West Haven Sylvan, North Plains, Orenco, Rockcreek, Tanasbourne, Reedville, Jackson School, Banks.

-Each of these communities falls within our service radius and qualifies for the same cash offer process — property evaluation within 24 hours, cash offer within 48 hours, and closing in as few as 14 days.
+Each of these communities falls within our service radius and qualifies for the same cash offer process: property evaluation within 24 hours, cash offer within 48 hours, and closing in as few as 14 days.
 The Oregon disclosure requirements under ORS § 105.465 apply identically in every one of these locations.

-How much is a fire-damaged house worth in Hillsboro?
+How much is a fire damaged house worth in Hillsboro?

-How fast can I sell a fire-damaged house in Hillsboro?
+How fast can I sell a fire damaged house in Hillsboro?

 Do I have to disclose fire damage when selling in Oregon?

 Yes.
 ORS § 105.465 requires sellers to disclose fire damage, structural defects, insurance claims, and known environmental hazards.
-Selling as-is does not eliminate disclosure obligations.
+Selling as is does not eliminate disclosure obligations.
 Failure to disclose can result in rescission, damages, and fraud liability.

-Can I sell a fire-damaged house as-is in Hillsboro?
+Can I sell a fire damaged house as is in Hillsboro?

 Yes.
-As-is sales are legal in Oregon and common for fire-damaged properties.
-As-is means you are not obligated to repair — but you are still required to disclose known defects under ORS § 105.465.
+As is sales are legal in Oregon and common for fire damaged properties.
+As is means you are not obligated to repair, but you are still required to disclose known defects under ORS § 105.465.

-Who buys fire-damaged houses in Hillsboro?
+Who buys fire damaged houses in Hillsboro?

-Cash investors, fix-and-flip buyers, and FHA 203(k) owner-occupant rehab buyers.
-House Fire Solutions’ investment arm, Fire Cash Buyer, also purchases fire-damaged homes directly in Hillsboro.
-Call (866) 934-1703 for a no-obligation cash offer.
+Cash investors, fix and flip buyers, and FHA 203(k) owner occupant rehab buyers.
+House Fire Solutions' investment arm, Fire Cash Buyer, also purchases fire damaged homes directly in Hillsboro.
+Call (866) 934 1703 for a no obligation cash offer.

-Should I rebuild or sell my fire-damaged house in Hillsboro?
+Should I rebuild or sell my fire damaged house in Hillsboro?

 Does insurance cover fire damage when selling in Oregon?

-If you have active homeowner’s insurance, your policy covers fire damage restoration at replacement cost value (RCV).
-You can collect the insurance settlement and still sell the property as-is — effectively getting paid twice in many cases.
+If you have active homeowner's insurance, your policy covers fire damage restoration at replacement cost value (RCV).
+You can collect the insurance settlement and still sell the property as is, effectively getting paid twice in many cases.
 Policy language matters; review your coverage before deciding.

 What is Fire Cash Buyer?

-How do I get an offer on my fire-damaged house in Hillsboro?
+How do I get an offer on my fire damaged house in Hillsboro?

-Call House Fire Solutions at (866) 934-1703.
-We will evaluate your property, explain your three options (sell as-is, rebuild, or collect insurance first), and if selling as-is is the right path, submit a cash offer within 24 hours.
+Call House Fire Solutions at (866) 934 1703.
+We will evaluate your property, explain your three options (sell as is, rebuild, or collect insurance first), and if selling as is is the right path, submit a cash offer within 24 hours.
 No obligation.
 No pressure.

-Unsecured fire-damaged properties lose value daily from weather exposure, vandalism, code enforcement actions, and secondary damage.
-In Hillsboro, wildfire seasons have expanded buyer awareness of wui zone risks; fire-damaged properties in wildfire-prone areas face additional scrutiny Municipal code violations can escalate to demolition orders.
-Acting quickly — whether selling or securing — preserves the most value.
+Unsecured fire damaged properties lose value daily from weather exposure, vandalism, code enforcement actions, and secondary damage.
+In Hillsboro, wildfire seasons have expanded buyer awareness of wui zone risks; fire damaged properties in wildfire prone areas face additional scrutiny Municipal code violations can escalate to demolition orders.
+Acting quickly, whether selling or securing, preserves the most value.

 Does House Fire Solutions service areas near Hillsboro, OR?

 Yes.
-Beyond Hillsboro itself, House Fire Solutions services fire-damaged properties in surrounding cities and towns within approximately 20 miles.
-Qualifying communities near Hillsboro include: Cornelius, Aloha, Forest Grove, Cedar Hills, Beaverton, Cedar Mill, Tigard, Sherwood, Clackamas, West Haven-Sylvan, North Plains, Orenco, Rockcreek, Tanasbourne, Reedville, Jackson School, Banks.
-If your city or town is not listed here, call us at (866) 934-1703 — we likely service your area.
+Beyond Hillsboro itself, House Fire Solutions services fire damaged properties in surrounding cities and towns within approximately 20 miles.
+Qualifying communities near Hillsboro include: Cornelius, Aloha, Forest Grove, Cedar Hills, Beaverton, Cedar Mill, Tigard, Sherwood, Clackamas, West Haven Sylvan, North Plains, Orenco, Rockcreek, Tanasbourne, Reedville, Jackson School, Banks.
+If your city or town is not listed here, call us at (866) 934 1703, we likely service your area.